 The Foundation is keen to contribute towards preserving Macau’s cultural heritage as it currently faces the possibility of losing cultural intangibles if preservation is neglected, and items which are now only known or practised by elderly residents in the community may be lost forever if it is not passed onto our “next generation”.

-The GEG Cultural Intangibles Scheme partners with Hulu Culture Promotion Association, to discover and preserve both new and existing intangible cultural heritage topics, so that they can be preserved, documented and passed onto future generations.
+The GEG Cultural Intangibles Scheme partners with Hulu Culture Promotion Association, to preserve and promote intangible cultural heritage topics, so that they can be documented and passed onto future generations.
 The Foundation hopes that with the various activities – research, exhibitions, workshops, live demonstrations, etc. – offered though the Scheme, we will enable local residents as well as tourists to better understand and develop a sense of appreciation and understanding of the importance and value of Macau’s cultural intangibles, and that it will generate interest in and increase public awareness towards these precious heritages.

 EVENTS – CURRENT, FUTURE & PAST

 Cheongsam Workshop June 20-21 2020 – Mandarin House

 The term cheongsam is a romanisation of the Cantonese words 長衫, literally translated as “long shirt/dress”, which was popularized in Shanghai in the early 1920s.
 Originally, the term Cheongsam refers to an exclusively male garment, with the female version formally known as the qípáo (旗袍).